moneybutton/yours-channels/docs/upgradable-lightning-now.md

 Sender will use a new private key to generate the multisig output of the Payment transaction every time he generates a new one.
 Whenever a new payment is created, Sender will share the key used in the old one.

-This is neccessary to prevent Sender from broadcasting an old payment transaction (note that the older payment transactions are of advantage to Sender since he will have to pay less).
+This is necessary to prevent Sender from broadcasting an old payment transaction (note that the older payment transactions are of advantage to Sender since he will have to pay less).
 However, our construction prevents that from happening: Assume that Sender broadcasts an old transaction.
 Receiver can clearly claim the first output.
 The second branch of the second output is locked with a CLTV constrains, so Sender cannot spend this.
 However, Receiver can spend the second output as Sender has shared the key used in that transaction with him previously.

 Note that if Sender tries to cheat by broadcasting an old transaction he loses not only the funds he has legitimately sent to Receiver, but all also the funds that he has not spent yet.

 ### Closing the channel

-There can be a protocoll for closing the channel immediately if both parties agree to do so.
+There can be a protocol for closing the channel immediately if both parties agree to do so.
 To do so Sender signes a payment trasnaction as above just without the CTLV constraint.
 In this case both parties can spend their money immediately.
 After the channel is closed, receiver can not accept any more payments.

 ### Removing the time-limit